Call us: 651-291-7263

 Car accidents can result in a variety of different types of injuries, ranging from minor to severe or life-threatening.
 A minor injury can still result in thousands of dollars in debt.
 A severe injury, however, can land someone with hundreds of thousands to millions of dollars in medical costs over the span of their life.

 The severity of one’s injury depends on the type of accident they’re involved in.
-For example, t-bone accidents are associated more frequently with severe injuries than rear-end accidents are.
+For example, T-bone accidents are associated more frequently with severe injuries than rear-end accidents are and collisions with commercial trucks tend to be worse than collisions with smaller vehicles.

 The most common types of car accident injuries include the following: